-Each team receives two tournament packs and four boosters.
+The DCI recommends that each team receive two tournament packs and four boosters.
 The tournament packs will always be from the large expansion.
-If no small expansions have yet been released, then the boosters must be from the large expansion.
-If the first small expansion has been released, then the four boosters must be from the first small expansion.
-If the second small expansion has been released, then two boosters must be from the first small expansion, and two boosters must be from the second small expansion.
+If no small expansions have yet been released, the boosters will also be from the large expansion.
+If the first small expansion has been released, the four boosters should be from the first small expansion.
+If the second small expansion has been released, two boosters should be from the first small expansion and two boosters from the second small expansion.